Moringa

-Moringa has recently gotten much attention in the health and scientific circles because of its reported medical and nutritional benefits as well as its status as one of the worlds "Superfoods".
+Moringa has recently received significant attention in health and scientific circles for its reported medical and nutritional benefits, as well as its status as one of the world's "Superfoods".

 Moringa oleifera belongs to the Moringaceae family and is commonly known as the drumstick, horseradish, and ben oil tree.
-It is a fast-growing tree which is native to India and is cultivated extensively in tropical and subtropical areas in Asia, Africa, and South America and has been used throughout history by the Romans, Greeks, and Egyptians also.
-Typically not cultivated in North America it can be found in Hawaii and most recently is being grown in warmer areas of the USA including Southern California.
+It is a fast-growing tree native to India and cultivated extensively in tropical and subtropical regions of Asia, Africa, and South America.
+It has been used throughout history by the Romans, Greeks, and Egyptians.
+Typically not cultivated in North America, it can be found in Hawaii and most recently is being grown in warmer areas of the USA, including Southern California.

-There are at least a dozen different varieties of the Moringa tree, but the Moringa oleifera is by far the most widely cultivated and is sometimes referred to as the miracle tree because it is capable of growing in depleted or dry soils where many other types of plants or trees cannot survive.
-As it progresses through its lifecycle, it helps replenish diminished minerals and nutrients as it restores fertile soils and filter water.
+There are at least a dozen different varieties of the Moringa tree.
+Still, Moringa oleifera is by far the most widely cultivated and is sometimes referred to as the miracle tree because it can grow in depleted or dry soils where many other plants or trees cannot survive.
+As it progresses through its lifecycle, it replenishes depleted minerals and nutrients, restores fertile soils, and filters water.

 All parts of the Morinaga plant are utilized including: